'It's out of control': Humboldt Broncos crash spurs calls for mandatory semi driver training | CBC News

 According to reports, the Calgary-based driver had been on the job for one month, which included a couple of weeks of training.
 The company, Adesh Deol Trucking Ltd. was not a member of the Alberta Motor Transport Association, said AMTA President Chris Nash.

-Wylie and other drivers say they took lengthy training courses and gradually worked their way up to hauling long, heavy loads over a period of months.
+Wylie and other drivers say they took lengthy training courses and gradually worked their way up over a period of months to hauling long, heavy loads.
 Many companies pair rookie drivers with veterans, they said.
 They also limit the size of the loads and the distance of the trip until the driver seems ready to handle more.

-In most provinces, including Saskatchewan and Alberta, the only requirement to drive a semi is passing written and road exams.
+In most provinces, including Saskatchewan and Alberta, the only requirement to drive a semi-trailer is passing written and road exams.

-Wylie and Souster say there are more rules around driving a motorcycle than a 60,000-kilogram semi-trailer.
+Wylie and Souster say there are more rules applied to driving a motorcycle than a 60,000-kilogram semi-trailer.

 That would help stop rogue operators, Laskowski said.

 "It just raises the bar with regards to public safety.
 As an industry, we share the road with the public.
-Safety is number one," Laskowski said.
+Safety is No. 1," Laskowski said.

 Regina trucker Mike Paska said the Humboldt crash should serve as a wake-up call for everyone involved.